 Initial Thoughts – Summary

-Typical of so many of this type of board.
-Potentially good and useful hardware, but almost totally crippled by a lack of information and image support.
+The OP-Lite was frustrating, typical of so many of this type of board.
+Potentially good and useful hardware, but crippled by a lack of information.

 The OP-Zero was relatively easy to get going, but many beginners will miss the hdmi connector.
 Having only one USB socket on-board is a little limiting but can be overcome.